-The course provides an analytical study of the management of financial institutions from the perspective of the chief executive officer.
-The approach is financial statement-based with funds sourcing and utilization functions clearly delineated, although the use of off-balance sheet intermediation tools to hedge risks is also emphasized.
-The focus of the course is on universal banking..
+The course provides an analytical study of how financial institutions are managed from the perspective of the Chief Executive Officer.
+The approach is financial statement-based where the funds sourcing and utilization functions are clearly delineated, although the use of off-balance sheet intermediation tools to hedge risks is also emphasized.
+The focus of the course is “universal banking.”

 Marketing Communication (SPMARCOM)

 The course will introduce students to the concept of Integrated Marketing Communications (IMC) which is the approach that more and more marketing and communications professionals are using to face the rapid growth of internet, the biggest challenges in the contemporary market place.
 An increased rate of advertising clutter in most traditional media, a more product knowledgeable and demanding consumer, higher pressures from manufacturers to retail chains and a global economy are only a few characteristics of today’s ever-evolving business environment.

 The course will provide a review of the basic concepts of marketing, communications, segment marketing, positioning, and target market or to apply the most common consumer behavior techniques.
 It will also provide an opportunity for students to understand the target market(s) and, design an IMC campaign.